 The Company recorded impairments to write down the value of containers identified for sale to their estimated fair value less cost to sell under a Level 2 input.
-The Company relies on its recent sales proceeds for sales of similar types of containers in the locations in which the containers are stored.
+The Company relies on its recent sales prices for identical or similar assets in markets, by geography, that are active.
+The Company's containers held for sale that have been impaired to their estimated fair value less cost to sell had a fair value of \$22,217 and \$10,898 as of December 31, 2019 and 2018, respectively.
 Subsequent additions or reductions to the fair values of these written down assets are recorded as adjustments to the carrying value of the equipment held for sale.